WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/faq.md

 # Onboarding onto the internship program

+## The Workday email says "On your first day, please arrive at 9.00am unless your manager has advised an alternative time and ask for your manager upon arrival at reception." - is this accurate?

+No, it is not accurate.
+This is a 100% remote internship and that part of the Workday email can be safely ignored.
+On your first day, you will be scheduled some virtual drop-in sessions so you can meet the supervisor and other interns.

 ## Given that the internship is remote, am I allowed to complete the internship while on travel?

 Yes, that is correct.